mrcory/Roller-Shade-Controller/README.md

 # Roller-Shade-Controller
-NodeMCU powered roller shade controller for my 3D printed roller shade.
+D1 Mini powered roller shade controller for my 3D printed roller shade.
+Uses a custom PCB.

 ## Welcome to my little project!
 The purpose behind this project was two-fold.
 One, I want a remote controlled shade for my window, but didn't want to spend that much.
 Two, I wanted a small project to do to break the tedium of my working on my aquarium controller.